FrustratedGameDev/txts/slides/proj1c/001_Slides.md

 * Identify key articles -- FINISHED
 * Identify relevant articles referenced in key articles -- FINISHED
 * Create first version of repertory grid -- FINISHED
 * Outline -- we want to have an outline of our paper done by March 20.
-Lists sections and main goals of each section.
+Lists sections and main goals of each section. - FINISHED
 * Finalize repertory grid for paper comparison by March 21.
-Requires reading through all papers and identifying dimensions.
+Requires reading through all papers and identifying dimensions. - FINISHED
 * Full paper draft by March 28.
-Must have full content for every section but does not need to be polished.
+Must have full content for every section but does not need to be polished. - FINISHED
-* Finalize and submit paper by March 31
+* Finalize and submit paper by March 31 - FINISHED

 #Project Progress